Gophers avoid upset with 28-21 win over South Dakota State

 THE TAKEAWAY

-South Dakota State: The Jackrabbits — ranked third and fourth, respectively, in the two major preseason FCS polls — were looking to be the latest FCS team to post a win over an FBS team.
+South Dakota State: The Jackrabbits were looking to be the latest FCS team to post a win over an FBS team.
 Nicholls State was the last FCS team to beat a Power 5 conference team when it beat Kansas last season.
 North Dakota State was the last FCS team to beat a Big Ten opponent when it handed No. 13 Iowa a loss in 2016.
 Mistakes ultimately proved the difference.
 South Dakota State had the fumbled handoff and the interception returned for a touchdown.
 It also had a kickoff return for a touchdown nullified due to a penalty.

 Minnesota: The Gophers can exhale.
 This was not the start Minnesota fans likely envisioned, another lackluster performance against a neighboring school.
 But the Gophers come away with a win.
 The defense will need examining after giving up 367 yards.
-And Minnesota will need more from its running game that accounted for 132 yards on Thursday.
+Part of the trouble running the ball offensively was due to a down game from the offensive line.
+Fleck noted the line will need to play better.

 UP NEXT